-Vegan pot pie, one of my favorite comfort recipes ever.
+Vegan pot pie, one of my favorite comfort recipes.
 It is super warm, cozy, and flavorful, as well as perfect to enjoy during the wintertime.

 This vegan pot pie is delicious, flavorful, and cozy.
 It is one of my favorite comfort foods ever and I absolutely love to have it for dinner on a winter night.
 Besides, the kitchen smells SO good when I bake it!

 It is made with ingredients like vegan butter, vegan chicken or seitan, vegetable stock, and soy milk, among others.
 However, you can customize it with your favorite veggies, spices, or herbs!

 - Preheat the oven to 400ºF or 200ºC.

 - Heat the vegan butter in a large pot and cook the veggies for about 10 minutes.